selimslab/selimslab.github.io/_NOTES/decisions/on-decision-making.md

 Do or do not.
 There is no try.

 Neither chase pleasure nor avoid necessary pain.
-Do what feels right in your heart of hearts, over what is easy.
+Do what feels right in your heart of hearts, over what is easy. [[do-what-is-right]]

 Go with all your heart.
 When in doubt, the answer is no.